MRC Got Mad When It Was Pointed Out That Right-Wing Rage Against Critical Race Theory Was Manufactured Topic: Media Research Center

 And as others have pointed out, the band's leader, Dexter Holland, holds a doctorate in molecular biology, so Parada's dismissal is not without a medically informed basis.

 Still, Streetman concluded by huffing, "If only our politicians actually knew how to control their desire for power, or at least hide it better.
 Pay attention, this is only the beginning of a much larger issue."
-We'd take the word of a Ph.D. in molecular biology over that of a right-wing blogger.
+We'll take the word of a Ph.D. in molecular biology over that of an agenda-driven right-wing blogger.

 Jack Cashill's Obama Obsession Continues Topic: WorldNetDaily

 It's been more than four years since Barack Obama left the White House, and WorldNetDaily columnist Jack Cashill is still -- still! -- obsessed with him.
 Let's look at how that obsession has played out lately.
 He complained in his June 9 column: